NiklasPeterson/github-flow/README.md

 ![5](5.png)

-Once we have tested everything in the `staging` env we can do a deploy to `live` environment to verify them in production.
+Once we have tested everything in the `staging` env we can deploy to `live` environment to verify them in production.

 GitHub allows you to deploy from a branch for final testing in production before merging with it into the main branch.

 So if your branch causes issues, you can either fix them in your PR or even roll it back by deploying the existing main branch into production.

 > **If your branch causes issues, you should fix them in your branch before merging with the main.**
 > With GitHub, you can deploy from a branch for final testing in production before merging to main.

 ### 3.2 Merge to main